Raymo111/kahoot-answer-bot/README.md

   _Generally just a `pip3 install bs4`_

 ## Installation
-Requires above dependencies, then simply run the `bot` program.
+Requires above dependencies, then simply run the `kbot` program.
 This has only been tested on MacOS.

 ## Contributers